The Greek Surrogacy Centre Is Here For You

-If you’re unable to conceive, or if you’re a man in a same-sex relationship, surrogacy creates a chance for you and your partner to parent a child who may be at least partially genetically yours.
+If you’re unable to conceive, surrogacy creates a chance for you and your partner to parent a child who may be at least partially genetically yours.
 This genetic link may be through an embryo which was created from your egg and your partner’s sperm, or from your or your partner’s sperm.

-You can apply for a parental order of the baby whether you’re gay or straight, provided you’re in a relationship and are married, civil partners, or living together.
+You can apply for a parental order of the baby whether you’re straight, provided you’re in a relationship and are married, civil partners, or living together.

 IOLIFE IASO Surrogacy Services and why choose us:

-- Our centre is proud to endorse New Beginnings Surrogacy in Athens – Greece
+- Our centre is proud to endorse Surrogacy Program in Athens – Greece

 - IOLIFE IASO of Athens is among the best IVF Clinic in Greece brings together a team of world-class top fertility specialties that are committed to bring you the best of tomorrow’s IVF treatment, today

 - The biggest egg donor data base in Europe

 If you are interested in learning more about the IOLIFE surrogacy program and whether or not it may be a good program for you or if you are concerned at all about your fertility please contact us: firstname.lastname@example.org